 Laceration of bowels: The uterus is close to major organs including the bowels.
 If the surgeon is not careful, he or she may cause bowel lacerations.
 If the problem is not remedied right away, the mom’s recovery might be much slower, and more complications may arise including infections.
-Bowel lacerations during a C-section have resulted in women needed additional surgeries.
+Bowel lacerations during a C-section have resulted in women needing additional surgeries.

 Bone fractures: C-sections are performed quickly.
 Doctors use deliberate, but forceful moves to remove the baby quickly so the mother is not on anesthesia for too long.
 Sometimes, this may result in broken bones.
 While vaginal deliveries can pose injury risks to the infant, there are times when doctors may lean on the mom’s upper body to move the baby down and out of the uterus.
 If they use too much pressure, the mother’s bones may potentially break.
 The mother may not even realize that she has suffered an injury since she will be numb for a while after the surgery is done.

 Injuries to the child: A C-section involves the use of sharp instruments to cut into the uterus and remove the baby.
 In the process, it is possible for the child to be injured.
 Children may be nicked by the scalpel when the surgeon attempts to make an incision.
 Some of these injuries may lead to scars and/or result in infections.
 Some lacerations may be so deep that they may leave a permanent scar.
 Studies show that up to 6 percent of babies experience such injuries each year.
 And as C-section rates continue to increase, this number is only expected to go up.